-The emergence of modern sciences in the seventeenth century profoundly renewed our understanding of Nature.
-For the last three centuries new ideas of Nature have been continuously developed by theology, politics, economics, and science, especially the sciences of the material world.
+The emergence of modern sciences in the seventeenth century profoundly renewed our understanding of nature.
+For the last three centuries new ideas of nature have been continually developed by theology, politics, economics, and science, especially the sciences of the material world.

 The situation is even more unstable today, now that we have entered an ecological mutation of unprecedented scale.
 Some call it the Anthropocene, but it is best described as a new climatic regime.
 And a new regime it certainly is, since the many unexpected connections between human activity and the natural world oblige every one of us to reopen the earlier notions of nature and redistribute what had been packed inside.